Tom’s First Year as a Financial Planner at Skylight

 - Getting the right work/life balance – I manage this by writing down what is truly important to me.
 And I calendar everything, from business meetings to Christmas with my family.
 My calendar runs my life

 What’s it like to work for yourself?

 I really like the freedom and flexibility of being a financial planner and being in control of, and accountable for, my schedule.
-For example, I also coached high school girls’ volleyball so I was able to fit that in around my work.
-Also, recently my grandma was sick and I was able to go visit her in hospital when I wanted.
+For example, I also coached high school girls’ volleyball so I was able to fit that in with my work.
+Also, recently my grandma was sick and I was able to go visit her in the hospital when I wanted.